anup26x11x2006/Face-Ditecter/README.md

-   # FACE-DITecter Made By ANUP
+   # FACE-DITEcter Made By ANUP